NocturnalWisp/NocturnalWisp/README.md

-# TJ Helm — NocturnalWisp
+# Thomas Helm — NocturnalWisp

 Software developer with a focus on systems architecture, full-stack product work, and the occasional language runtime.